-South African investment firm Altvest Capital Ltd. announced plans to raise $210 million to establish a Bitcoin Treasury.
+South African investment firm Altvest Capital Ltd. plans to raise $210 million to establish a Bitcoin Treasury.

 This is a rather significant move for African markets and the move positions Altvest as Africa’s first listed company to adopt Bitcoin as its primary reserve asset.